erlikh/modularity-rails/README.md

     # ...
 ```

+## Hooks

+Hooks are a more direct and easier way to interact with mixins.
+They are methods with predefined names that mixing modules can implement to hook into events of their mixins
+without the need to wire up event handlers, and with the ability to interact with the workflow of the mixins.

-## Reusable example modules and mixins.
+# Reusable example modules and mixins.

 Modularity comes bundled with a bunch of example modules and mixins that can be used in production code.
 The example modules are located in `vendor/assets/javascripts/modules/` and _vendor/assets/javascripts/mixins_
 and must be explicitly required in your Rails files using the `require` commands of the asset pipeline.

-### Modules
+## Modules

 * __button.coffee__: A simple button.
 Fires the `clicked` event when anything inside the container is clicked.
 Uses the `clickable` mixin.
 * __counter_button.coffee__: Similar to button, but includes the click count as data payload in the fired event.

-### Mixins
+## Mixins

+###clickable
-* __clickable.coffee__: Including this mixins adds a 'clickable' aspect to your module, i.e. turns it into a button.
+Including this mixins adds a 'clickable' aspect to your module, i.e. turns it into a button.
 Clicking anywhere inside the container makes it fire the 'clicked' event.

+###closable
-* __closable.coffee__: Including this mixin makes a module closable.
-This means that when the user clicks on an embedded DOM element with the class 'CloseButton', a 'closing' event will be fired, and the whole module will be removed from the DOM.
+Including this mixin makes a module closable.
+The mixin searches for an embedded DOM element with the class 'CloseButton'.
+When it is clicked, the following things happen:

+* The _closable_closing_ hook of the closable class is called.
+  This hook could be used to display confirmation dialogs (and abort the close process) or to fire custom events that depend on the DOM still being present.
+  If this method returns a falsy value, the closing process is aborted.
+* The closable module fires a local 'closing' event (with the DOM still present).
+* The whole module including its container is removed from the DOM.
+* The _closable_closed_ hook of the closable class is called.

 # Development